A - Primarily intended to fund technology

 - Inside wiring

-- Broadband facilities (if owned by the applicant)
+- Broadband facilities (if owned by the applicant, limited to 20% of budget)

 - Acquiring instructional programming that is a capital asset (including the purchase or lease of instructional programming already on the market).
 Renewals of instructional programming are not eligible nor is classroom equipment (such as laboratory equipment).
 Also, expenses (such as those for tuition, fees for coursework on a per course basis, or fees for cultural events or virtual field trips) are not capital assets and therefore, are not eligible.